Save 15% with code SAVE15

 Browser support

-The Speculation Rules API is supported in Chromium-based browsers (Chrome, Edge, Opera) version 109+.
-Browsers that don't support the API simply ignore the speculation rules with no negative impact on the page.
+The Speculation Rules API is supported in Chromium 109+ (Chrome, Edge, Opera).
+Browsers that don't support the API simply ignore the speculation rules with zero negative impact.
+No JavaScript fallback is needed, and no resources are wasted on unsupported browsers.